 - More Contentment in Aloneness.
 I get lonely sometimes but I also just enjoy my own company.
 I think it’s because writing is part of what introduced me to my own unique self, my own voice.
 Though I love being with people, too, I can honestly say I’m usually happy on my own.
 Or rather, I need both while not longing for one over the other, which I think is a balanced way to be.

 - Motivation and Self-Persuasion.
 Writing makes me more ‘the boss of myself’.
 If I’m not motivated or invested in my goals or whatever, I’ve learned to write myself into being motivated.

 - More Decisiveness.
 I solve most daily problems and even deeper problems fairly decisively thanks to how writing has taught me to think.
 Writing about those things I am deliberating about typically gets me to the crux of what I have to confront fairly quickly.

 - More Extroversion.
 Writing has improved my ability to come up with stuff to talk about.
 The more interesting stuff I’m writing about and researching, the more I have to draw on in random conversations–which has been helpful for an introvert like me, who’s had to learn to be an extrovert in order to get more out of life.

-Sometimes I hear myself expostulating about writing like this, like it’s the ultimate force of the universe or something, and feel like I need to emphasize that an authentic daily relationship with my Heavenly Mother, Heavenly Father, and Savior is my more precise source of all these self-actualized things.
+All this said, sometimes I hear myself writing about writing like this, like it’s the ultimate force of the universe or something, and feel like I need to emphasize that in my experience an authentic daily relationship with a higher power is my more precise source of these things.
+This has mattered to me.
+Definitely.

-Beyond those validating moments when we feel writerly, it’s stinking hard work.
-I love it, though, because no matter what crazy amount of sweat equity we put into it, we get even more back–and it’s a pretty staggering range of benefits.
+In conclusion, beyond those validating moments when we feel writerly, it’s sometimes stinking hard work.
+But it’s been my experience that no matter what crazy amount of sweat equity we put into it, we get even more back.
+So it’s never wasted.